Sociology: Stratification, poverty, and inequality

 Pierre Bourdieu provides a modern example in the concepts of cultural and symbolic capital.
-Theorists such as Ralf Dahrendorf have noted the tendency towards an enlarged middle-class in modern Western societies, particularly in relation to the necessity of an educated work force in technological or service-based economies.
+Theorists such as Ralf Dahrendorf have noted the tendency towards an enlarged middle-class in modern Western societies, particularly in relation to the necessity of an educated workforce in technological or service-based economies.
 Perspectives concerning globalization, such as dependency theory, suggest this effect owes to the shift of workers to the developing countries.

 Urban and rural sociology

 Urban sociology involves the analysis of social life and human interaction in metropolitan areas.
-It is a discipline seeking to provide advice for planning and policy making.
-After the Industrial Revolution, works such as Georg Simmel's The Metropolis and Mental Life (1903) focused on urbanization and the effect it had on alienation and anonymity.
-In the 1920s and 1930s The Chicago School produced a major body of theory on the nature of the city, important to both urban sociology and criminology, utilizing symbolic interactionism as a method of field research.
+It is a discipline that seeks to provide advice on planning and policy-making.
+W. E. B. Du Bois published The Philadelphia Negro, the first empirical urban sociological study, in 1899.
+He proposed the theory of double consciousness in later essays in The Souls of Black Folk (1903).
+After the Industrial Revolution, works such as Georg Simmel's The Metropolis and Mental Life (1903) focused on urbanization and its effects on alienation and anonymity.
+In the 1920s and 1930s, the Chicago School produced a major body of theory on the nature of the city, important to both urban sociology and criminology, utilizing symbolic interactionism as a method of field research.
 Contemporary research is commonly placed in a context of globalization, for instance, in Saskia Sassen's study of the "global city".
 Rural sociology, by contrast, is the analysis of non-metropolitan areas.
-As agriculture and wilderness tend to be a more prominent social fact in rural regions, rural sociologists often overlap with environmental sociologists.
+Because agriculture and wilderness are more prominent social facts in rural regions, rural sociologists often overlap with environmental sociologists.

 Community sociology

-Often grouped with urban and rural sociology is that of community sociology or the sociology of community.
+Often grouped with urban and rural sociology is that of community sociology, or the sociology of community.
 Taking various communities—including online communities—as the unit of analysis, community sociologists study the origin and effects of different associations of people.
 For instance, German sociologist Ferdinand Tönnies distinguished between two types of human association: gemeinschaft (usually translated as "community") and gesellschaft ("society" or "association").
-In his 1887 work, Gemeinschaft und Gesellschaft, Tönnies argued that Gemeinschaft is perceived to be a tighter and more cohesive social entity, due to the presence of a "unity of will".
-The 'development' or 'health' of a community is also a central concern of community sociologists also engage in development sociology, exemplified by the literature surrounding the concept of social capital.
+In his 1887 work, Gemeinschaft und Gesellschaft, Tönnies argued that Gemeinschaft is perceived as a tighter, more cohesive social entity due to the presence of a "unity of will".
+The 'development' or 'health' of a community is also a central concern of community sociologists, who also engage in development sociology, exemplified by the literature surrounding the concept of social capital.